For employers and colleagues

 - help with access to financial support and incentives.

-When employing a person with disability, you may be eligible for financial assistance, such as:
+When employing a person with disability, you may be eligible for financial assistance.
+Learn more about the financial support available on the JobAccess website.

 Legal responsibilities and rights